 Felix bought some books and did some reading, and sure enough, the first few practice exam questions that he took were about Lean.
 “As you look at those questions, you start to worry: Am I going to have issues with this?”
 But as his studies progressed, Felix felt more confident.
 “I can’t stress that enough to people that you have to take practice exams,” he said.“The more testing that you do, the more prepared you’ll be.”

 After the classroom course, and his break from studying, Felix spent two or three months reviewing for the exam.
 Everything in his study plan led towards his scheduled exam date.
-He studied for a couple of hours on weekdays and longer at the weekends, which is when he took his practice exams.
+He studied for a couple of hours on weekdays and longer on weekends, which is when he took his practice exams.
 He even considered taking another classroom course, but due to the investment, decided to give self-directed study a chance first.

-He used Andy Crowe’s study book, The PMI-ACP Exam: How To Pass On Your First Try.
+He used Andy Crowe’s study book The PMI-ACP Exam: How To Pass On Your First Try.
 “It’s a really good book,” he said. “ I went through it about three times and it has really good test exams in the back.
 What was interesting about these questions is that when I actually took the test, I wasn’t too far off as far as what I saw in the actual exam.”
 The realistic questions helped Felix prepare.
 “It’ll ask a question but it’ll just twist just a little bit,” he said.
 “It kind of makes you take a second, a third and a fourth look at that question.”

 Felix also found the focus on the 12 principles in the Agile Manifesto and the Scrum guide very useful.
 “If you’re solid with your principles, you always refer back to that,” he said.
 “If you’re in doubt when answering a question, always rely on what the actual Agile principles say.
 I did that for more than a few questions.”

-On the exam day, Felix was a little late to the test center as he hadn’t worked out exactly where it was.
+On the exam day, Felix was a little late to the test centre as he hadn’t worked out exactly where it was.
 He was able to enter the room without problems and noticed that there were cameras taping the exam and the candidates.
 “I went through the tutorial just to understand the system,” he said.
 This was valuable as the majority of Felix’s test questions had been in books.
 “They walk you through the process of how to mark things, how to go back and once you’re done with everything, you can click to finish.
 It’s a quick tutorial.”

 During the exam, Felix found that his practical experience of managing projects using Scrum for 8 years was valuable, and he was confident with those questions.
 However, the majority of questions he marked for review were about Lean or XP.
 He finished in about 2 hours, but thought that was too quick.
 “Am I going out at a good pace?
 Am I too slow?
 Am I too fast?
 You’ve got to try to pace yourself to make sure that you get everything answered and also that you provide yourself with enough time to go back and review the ones that you had some questions about.”

-The bulk of the questions were somewhere between the hard and medium category,” Felix said.
+“The bulk of the questions were somewhere between the hard and medium category,” Felix said.
 Once he had finished the exam, Felix completed the feedback survey and received his results.
 He had passed!
 He received his score report, which was stamped in the bottom corner and then he was able to use PMI-ACP after his name.